fluxninja/aperture/sdks/aperture-js/README.md

 # Aperture JavaScript SDK

-`aperture-js` is an SDK to interact with [Aperture](https://docs.fluxninja.com) Agent.
+The `aperture-js` SDK provides an easy to way to integrate your js applications with [FluxNinja Aperture](https://github.com/fluxninja/aperture).
 It allows flow control functionality on fine-grained features inside service code.

 Refer [documentation](https://docs.fluxninja.com/sdk/javascript/) for more details.